saribe0/COMS-E6998-Instagram-Predictor/README.md

 ## Current Status
 * Added login buttons for InstaAnalysis, Google, Facebook, and Amazon
   * InstaAnalysis works for: Both
-  * Google works for: http
+  * Google works for: http  (Currently commented out)
   * Facebook works for: https
   * Amazon works for: https
 * Once logged in, nothing happens